CarlMelander/Parsley/README.md

 **Parsley** is a PowerShell-based tool designed for efficient analysis of Qualys Cloud Agent log files.
 Its primary functionality includes parsing logs using configurable search terms and providing a streamlined drag-and-drop interface for usability.

-There are no external libraries or dependencies required.

 ## Features

 1. **Configurable Search Terms**: